Car Insurance When Moving to Another State: What You Need to Know

 Transferring vs. Shopping for New Insurance

-When relocating, you face an important decision: should you transfer your current policy to your new state or shop for new car insurance?
+When relocating, you face an important decision: should you transfer your current policy to your new state or shop for new coverage?
 Both options have distinct advantages and potential drawbacks.
+Our guide on what to look for in car insurance walks through how to evaluate your options effectively.

 Transferring Your Current Policy